-What to look for: the most important feature to look for in a sewing machine is a “drop-in bobbin”.
-This feature is easy to use and ensures more successful independence using the sewing machine.
+What to look for: The most important feature to look for in a sewing machine is a “drop-in bobbin”.
+This feature is makes it easy to thread the machine and ensures more successful independence using the sewing machine.
 The front loading bobbins are more complicated and in my experience create more room for error.

 A “nice to have” feature, especially for beginners and kids, is a Speed Control.
 Some kids struggle with controlling the speed of a traditional sewing machine, which prevents them from learning and enjoying the other aspects of sewing.
 Eliminating this struggle allows for faster progress in learning the other important things about sewing and also is a great safety feature that makes me feel more confident in keeping little fingers away from sharp needles.
 The machines with this feature tend to be a little pricier.
 Most machines with a Speed Control will also have a Needle Up/Down feature which helps the everything be in the perfect position when sewing starts and ends.
 This helps prevent a lot of tangles and struggles as well.

 I recommend staying away from any toy, “simple” or beginner machines.
 In my experience these tend to cause a lot of frustration and interfere with the users ability to enjoy and learn sewing.
 To get a machine that your child will be able to use independently, you really have to spend at least $100.

 Here are my recommendations:

 Brother Computerized “Project Runway” Machine

 I have this machine as a back up in the studio and have been happy with it.
 It has a Drop-in Bobbin and a speed control.
 It has some nice convenience features and features a beginner will grow into.

 Brother Computerized Machine